 Secondary standards are designed to protect public welfare, including soils, water, crops, vegetation, buildings, property, animals, wildlife, weather, visibility, and other economic, aesthetic, and ecological values, as well as personal comfort and well-being.
 Secondary standards were established to protect the public from known or anticipated effects of air pollution.

 Ambient Air Monitoring

-The Band operates four outdoor monitors that measure ambient air concentrations of air pollutants on the Reservation.
+The Band operates three outdoor monitors that measure ambient air concentrations of air pollutants on the Reservation.